 - "Shit is more real than it has ever been or possibly ever can be."

-- At one point in the story, Jade promises Echidna to complete a task that she believes is impossible.
-That is, she must bring all the lands, denizens, consorts, and everything else with her when the kids escape the universe and the Scratch.
-At the end of act 5, after reaching the god-tiers, Jade shrinks the planets themselves into convenient travel-size, and makes it clear that the "impossible" is now trivial.
+- Jade promises Echidna to complete an impossible task: to bring all the lands, denizens, consorts, and everything else with her when the kids escape the universe and the Scratch.
+At the end of act 5, after reaching the god-tiers, Jade shrinks the planets themselves into convenient travel-size, and Lampshades that the "impossible" is now trivial.

-- Cans can punch people into next week.
-Literally.
-He then punched someone into the next calendar year.
+- Cans can literally punch people into next week.
+He then punches someone into the next calendar year.

 - During the end of Act 6 Part 3, Lord English kills the doomed versions of the Beta Kids and Post Scratch trolls and, for lack of a better word, breaks the afterlife.
 Absolutely no one is immune to being killed off by Hussie.
 Not even Hussie himself.

 - Bitter Sweet Candy Bowl David wanted a way to climb a cliff without actually climbing.
 So he shouted "SUPERRRR PANELLLL TELEPORT!" and was suddenly on top of the cliff.
 He was surprised it worked.